 Families, and some businesses, are far better off with at DPOA.
 The “D” stands for “durable.”
 In this case, durable means that it is still active even if the person who assigned it becomes physically or cognitively incapable of taking care of his or her financial matters.

 If you, as an adult child, only have a Power of Attorney, and your parent developed dementia, then that POA would be invalid since your parent was no longer mentally competent.
 That is why a Durable Power of Attorney is necessary.
-An estate or elder law attorney, or a certified financial counsellor, would know about the fine points of fiduciary relationships and can help you understand the differences.
+An estate or elder law attorney, or a certified financial advisor, would know about the fine points of fiduciary relationships and can help you understand the differences.

 Trusts are another way of handling money, especially when there are special circumstances such as a child with a disability or considerable assets.
-For this type of fiduciary work, a financial professional is needed, perhaps as trustee in a fiduciary relationship.
+For this type of fiduciary work, a financial professional or advisor is needed, perhaps as trustee in a fiduciary relationship.
 The trust will also need to be set up so that someone can administer it no matter what happens to the person who originates the work, i.e. “the client”.

 There are some circumstances where a Durable Power of Attorney won’t suffice, and far too many people find this out too late.
 For Social Security, Medicare, Medicaid and Veteran’s benefits, you may need to have been assigned as the Representative Payee, which is a separate document.
 Again, this is why an attorney is important.
-States can vary, so see a respected attorney who knows your state laws, as well as federal requirements, so that you have everything that you need to act as a responsible fiduciary representative.
+States can vary, so see a respected attorney who knows your state laws, as well as federal rules and requirements, so that you have everything that you need to act as a responsible fiduciary representative.

 Representative Payee: We Found Out in Time